ESA-EarthCODE/documentation/pages/Technical Documentation/Platforms/Choosing Tools and Platforms.md

 # Choosing Tools and Platforms

-This section guides users through the process of selecting, configuring, and integrating the tools and platforms available within EarthCODE for their research needs.
-It helps users make informed choices based on their project's requirements, whether they are working with cloud computing, data analysis, or machine learning.
+This section will guide you through the EarthCODE platforms and how you can leverage the Network of Resources (NoR) for your research needs.
+The platforms listed below provide access to powerful data and services that will enhance your research capabilities.

 | Platform             | Collections                                                | Compute Resources | Execution               | Supported Languages      |
 |----------------------|-------------------------------------------------------------|--------------------|--------------------------|---------------------------|